sumedh019/sumedh-final-asses-sl-3/sumedh-Asses/README.md

 The Docker images are available at:
 - Flask App: [Docker Hub URL for Flask App]
 - Django App: [Docker Hub URL for Django App]

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.